AI use in American newspapers is widespread, uneven, and rarely disclosed: AI Detection

 \section{AI Detection}

 In this section of the appendix we discuss details of how we used AI Detection models.

 \paragraph{Pangram prediction API details. } Pangram is a highly accurate AI detection language model \cite{emi2024technicalreportpangramaigenerated}.
-To detect AI, Pangram divides the text into segments, with each segment assigned an AI probability score before an overall confidence score and final label are produced, as illustrated in \autoref{fig:pangram_api_ai} (labeled as 'Highly Likely AI') and \autoref{fig:pangram_api_human} (labeled as 'Human').
+To detect AI, Pangram divides the text into segments, with each segment assigned an AI probability score before an overall confidence score and final label are produced We use Pangram v2 for all results in this study.
+However, examples may reflect newer versions of Pangram likelihood.

 \paragraph{Condensing the Pangram API labeling scope.} To standardize categories across Pangram’s short-text (single pass) and long-text (sliding-window) endpoints, we collapse the vendor’s granular labels into three meta-labels used throughout our analysis: \labelhuman = \{\textit{Human}, \textit{Unlikely AI}\}; \labelmixed = \{\textit{Mixed}, \textit{Possibly AI}, \textit{Likely AI}\}; and \labelai = \{\textit{Highly Likely AI}, \textit{AI}\}.